pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 file as their input, process it, and produce a file as the output.
 Here's a simple script that asks for an input filename and an output filename.
 It expects the input file to contain a number of lines, each with a comma-separated list of numbers on it.
-It writes to the output file the same number of lines, each one with just the sum of the numbers from the equivalent line in the input file.
+It writes to the output file the same number of lines, each one containing the sum of the numbers from the equivalent line in the input file.

     def process_data(input_data):